junxit/us-congress-bills-112/metadata.md

 - 2011-11-02 — Introduced in House
 - 2011-11-02 — Introduced in House
 - 2011-11-02 — Referred to the House Committee on Energy and Commerce.
+- 2011-11-04 — Referred to the Subcommittee on Communications and Technology.
+- 2011-11-09 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2011-11-09 — Subcommittee Consideration and Mark-up Session Held.
+- 2012-03-05 — Committee Consideration and Mark-up Session Held.
+- 2012-03-06 — Committee Consideration and Mark-up Session Held.
+- 2012-03-06 — Ordered to be Reported (Amended) by Voice Vote.
+- 2012-04-16 — Placed on the Union Calendar, Calendar No. 310.
+- 2012-04-16 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+112-443.
+- 2012-04-16 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+112-443.